 "If you help me get outta here, then I'll kill you,"

-Angels of Death (Satsuriku no Tenshi) is an episodic psycho horror Adventure Game for PC, made by Stardust KRNKRN (creator of the Forest of Drizzling Rain) using the RPG Maker VX Ace engine.
+Angels of Death (Satsuriku no Tenshi) is an episodic Psychological Horror Adventure Game for PC, made by Stardust KRNKRN (creator of the Forest of Drizzling Rain) using the RPG Maker VX Ace engine.
 It was originally released in Japanese as a freeware game in 2015.
 Then, a commercial English-translated version of it has been released and made available on Steam in late December 2016 to support the developer.
 There are four episodes in total.